ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Release channels

 Ballerina distributions are released on two different release channels at the moment: patch releases and minor releases.
 Both these channels distribute stable versions.
-We don’t yet have a release channel for nightly builds that give you access to the latest, perhaps unstable features.
+Ballerina yet does not have a release channel for nightly builds that give you access to the latest perhaps unstable features.

 Ballerina distribution releases strictly follow [SemVer](https://semver.org/) with major.minor.patch version numbers.

 #### Patch release channel

-This channel gives you access to patch releases of Ballerina distributions that contain bug fixes and fixes for critical stability and security issues.
+This channel gives you access to the patch releases of Ballerina distributions that contain bug fixes and fixes for critical stability and security related issues.
 These releases are strictly time-bound and happen every two weeks.
 Occasionally,  you would see on-demand patch releases as well.

 *Example patch releases: 1.0.6, 1.1.5, 1.1.10*